-Q. Please describe the adjustments made to the 2016 Test Year Tax Expense - Other.
+Q. Please describe the adjustments made to the 2017 Test Year Tax Expense - Other.

-expense.
-In 2016, the total amount of taxes paid by Southern Pioneer in cash was \$25,000, as evidenced in Work Paper 3-A attached to Exhibit 3-A. Therefore, an adjustment was made to remove \$3,269,166 of non-cash tax expense from the Test Year.
-The adjustment is detailed in
+A. Section E.1.b of the DSC-FBR Plan Protocols calls for an adjustment to reflect only cash tax expense.
+In 2017, Southern Pioneer's cash tax transactions reflected a refund in the amount of \$51,878 (i.e. cash transaction was a credit, or a negative amount), as evidenced in Work Paper 3-A attached to Exhibit 3-A. Therefore, an adjustment of \$1,229,939 was applied to remove all non-cash tax expense from the Test Year.
+The adjustment is detailed in Exhibit 3-A, Page 5, Lines 41-45.